stepchowfun/typical/README.md

 The same command can be used again to update Typical to the latest version.

-**NOTE:** Piping `curl` to `sh` is dangerous since the server might be compromised.
+**NOTE:** Piping `curl` to `sh` is considered dangerous by some since the server might be compromised.
 If you're concerned about this, you can download and inspect the installation script or choose one of the other installation methods.

 #### Customizing the installation